cg10001/altametrics-take-home-assessment/README.md

-Did not have time to finish finish the server portion of the assessment.
-To test the client:
+Current frontend server is still a WIP.
+Backend client is fully testable.

+# Testing Client
 1. Run `docker compose up --build`
 2. Wait for this block of code to appear.
-This code means that the server and database are up and running:
+This log within the terminal means that the server and database are up and running:
 ```
 server-1  | [Nest] 277  - 04/24/2025, 9:05:39 PM     LOG [NestFactory] Starting Nest application...
 server-1  | [Nest] 277  - 04/24/2025, 9:05:39 PM     LOG [InstanceLoader] AppModule dependencies initialized +21ms